SKLn-Rad/Xam.Plugin.Webview/README.md

 * RegisterCallback has been deprecated for the renamed RegisterGlobalCallback
 * RemoveCallback has been deprecated for the renamed RemoveGlobalCallback
 * RemoveAllCallbacks has been deprecated for the renamed RemoveAllGlobalCallbacks
+* GetCallbacks has been deprecated for the renamed GetGlobalCallbacks
-* Three new APIs have been added (RegisterLocalCallback, RemoveLocalCallback, RemoveAllLocalCallbacks)
+* Four new APIs have been added (RegisterLocalCallback, RemoveLocalCallback, RemoveAllLocalCallbacks, and GetAllLocalCallbacks)

 ## New in 1.4.*
 ### Fixes for Background Colour